davidkrisch/svcrazylove.com/entries/slo_paso.md

 the next few days so we plan to head to Morro Bay tomorrow.
 The plan is to spend two days there and then head to San Simeon.
-San Simeon (right next to Hearst Castle) will be a quick rest before the big (85 miles) jump to Monterrey.
-We will stay in Monterrey for a while because we want to spend some time at the aquarium.
+San Simeon (right next to Hearst Castle) will be a quick rest before the big (85 miles) jump to Monterey.
+We will stay in Monterey for a while because we want to spend some time at the aquarium.